Kukunin/factory-node/README.md

 The library is heavily inspired by Ruby's ecosystem: [factory_bot](https://github.com/thoughtbot/factory_bot), [rspec](https://github.com/rspec/rspec-rails), [faker](https://github.com/faker-ruby/faker).

 It implements TypeScript types safety for your factories in the first place.
 Partly, it explains the choice of DSL.
+The factories, attributes and traits are immutable, meaning that you need to always use the returned object.
+There are no in-place mutations because Typescript does not allow to mutate type for an instance.

 ## Installation